Sooooffia/Graph-Versioning/README.md

 # Graph-Versioning

 This is a sourcecode for experiments related to graph versioning.
-Which is supplement to a paper titled **To Store or Not to Store: a graph theoretical approach for
+Which is a supplement to our paper titled **To Store or Not to Store: a graph theoretical approach for
 Dataset Versioning**.

-## Authors
-Anxin (Bob) Guo, Jingwei (Sofia) Li, Pattara Sukprasert, Samir Khuller, Amol Deshpande, Koyel Mukherjee.

 ## Prerequisites
 We need the following packages: